justin-marian/switch/README.md

 ## STP (Spanning Tree Protocol)

 STP is a protocol used to prevent loops in network topologies by creating a loop-free logical topology.
-This implementation provides a simplified version of STP to avoid network loops.
+This implementation provides a simplified version of STP to avoid LAN loops.

 - Each switch initially considers itself as the root bridge and starts with all ports in the Listening state.
 - BPDUs are exchanged between switches to elect the root bridge and determine the designated ports.
 - Trunk ports are crucial for loop prevention, and STP operates only on these ports to avoid potential loops.

-### Simplified Algorithm
+### STP Forwarding Process

 - **Initialization:** Trunk ports start in the Blocking state to prevent loops.
 Switches consider themselves as root bridges, with all ports in the Listening state.
 If a switch believes it's the root bridge, it sets all ports to the Designated Port state.
 - **BPDU Exchange:** Switches exchange BPDUs to elect the root bridge and determine designated ports.
 BPDUs contain root bridge ID, sender bridge ID, and root path cost, sent regularly on trunk ports.